Triple WellBeing Practitioner Programme

 As an esteemed international speaker, educator, facilitator and RSA fellow, Rachel is dedicated to fostering regenerative education and holistic wellbeing.
 With over two decades of experience as a secondary school teacher and curriculum designer, she champions the belief that education has the power to ignite positive change in the world.
 Rachel collaborates with global leaders and educators to drive policy reform, facilitates transformative workshops and delivers impactful keynotes on education transformation.
 Her unwavering commitment to empowering educators and students alike reflects her belief in creating a more compassionate and sustainable world through education.

-Holly Everett - Director of Community
+HOLLY EVERETT - Director of Community